 Three years ago, my body went through something strange.
 I would wake up some mornings with a high fever, achy body, chills, and could barely move.
 It would last a few days, then completely disappear.
 I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, thyroid disease, nothing at all, or that it was all in my head.
 It was the most frustrating experience of my life.
 For one year, I struggled to find the answers.

-I finally decided to see a naturopath who practiced full functional medicine who used herbs and an elimination diet to get my gut health back on track.
+I finally decided to see a naturopath who practiced full functional medicine and I ended up using herbs and an elimination diet to get my gut health back on track.

 We did an extensive and EXPENSIVE test to see whether or not my body displayed any antibodies for any of the five borrelia bacteria found in people with Lyme’s disease.
 I ended up testing positive.